chimera-linux/chimera-linux.github.io/index.md

 purposes.

-It is currently planned that the distribution will stabilize once `apk-tools` has released a stable 3.x version and the distribution has transitioned to it.
+It is currently planned that the distribution will stabilize once `apk-tools` has released a stable 3.x version.
+Chimera currently relies on a Git snapshot of `apk-tools`.
-This is in order to avoid pains with switching to a new package format.

 ### Alternative userland